Noobiecoderlol/wdog-meme-gallery-final/wdog-pfp-maker-fixed/README.md

-# WDOG PFP Generator
+# wDOG PFP Generator

-A customizable profile picture generator for the WDOG community.
-Create unique WDOG profile pictures by adding backgrounds, accessories, custom text, and more!
+A customizable profile picture generator for the wDOG community.
+Create unique wDOG profile pictures by adding backgrounds, accessories, custom text, and more!

 ## ✨ Features